12 Best Beaches in NSW You Should Visit

 Located in the city of Shoalhaven, 180 km south of Sydney, Hyams Beach is a seaside village on the shores of Jervis Bay and home to one of the prettiest beaches in New South Wales.

-Famous for its perfectly blue-coloured waters and fine white sand, Hyams Beach is a popular getaway destination for Sydney-siders, with lots of things to do such as hiking, swimming, snorkelling, fishing, diving and whale watching.
+Famous for its perfectly blue-coloured waters and fine white sand, Hyams Beach is a popular weekend getaway destination for Sydney-siders, with lots of things to do such as hiking, swimming, snorkelling, fishing, diving and whale watching.